WrylyRiley/dotfiles/README.md

   - Installs casks and formulae I use frequently
 - Activates RSA keys with `ssh-agent`
   - They have to already be in `$HOME/.ssh`
+- Restores gpg keys
+  - They have to be in
 - Installs various Mac store apps I use
   - You have to be signed in already, which should be the case since the setup signs you in
-- Sets iTerm2 preferences
+- Sets iTerm2 profile and (some) defaults
-- Updates git settings
+- Updates git config
 - Adds shortcuts I use to the dock
 - Sets a LOT of system preferences with `defaults`
-- Installs global node modules and NVM
+- Installs global node modules and fnm
-- Installs oh-my-zsh and adds preferences
+- Installs zsh config

 ### What it needs
 - An automated system to grab my RSA keys from 1Password